Education

 Books

 Margaret Fuller: Collected Writings.
-Ed. with Megan Marshall and Brigitte Bailey.
-New York: Library of America.
-Forthcoming, March 2025.
+Ed. with Brigitte Bailey and Megan Marshall.
+New York: Library of America, 2025.

 Select Articles, Chapters, and Online Exhibits